aneta-s/portfolio/README.md

 # Backlog Portfolio2

+❎  Parralex: I want page colors on index.html to change in parallex effect.
+Example:
 ❎  Make footer a reusable component
 ❎  Add favicon to the project details pages ie project details pages does not have favicon ❎  A: A white box appears at the bottom, isn't the element fit always span to the bottom of the page?